getsentry/sentry-docs/docs/clientdev/context.rst

 User's Perspective
 ------------------

-From the user's perspective of the raven client there should be two types of APIs:
+From the user's perspective of the raven SDK there should be two types of APIs:

 ``RavenClient.context``:
-    Given a raven client object it should be possible to get a reference to the underlying context object for manual updating.
+    Given a raven SDK object it should be possible to get a reference to the underlying context object for manual updating.
 This might not always be something that makes sense in the context of the language, so it's possible to hide this.

     If it is possible in the language, then it's encouraged that this is a thread local accessor to not break concurrent environments.
-For instance the Python client has a different context for each thread to support concurrent web frameworks and multithreaded environments.
+For instance the Python SDK has a different context for each thread to support concurrent web frameworks and multithreaded environments.

     If the context is exposed it needs to provide two methods: